jorenham/mainpy/README.md

 -----

-Instead of the verbose "boiletplate"
+Instead of the verbose "boilerplate"

 ```python
 def main(): ...